A clinical trial is a research study conducted in human patients with one or more of the following goals:

 There is a range of clinical trial formats.

-Collect health information over time to see how diseases develop.
+• Natural history studies: Collect health information over time to see how diseases develop.

-Find ways to prevent a disease in people who have never had it before, or to prevent the disease from returning.
+• Prevention trials: Find ways to prevent a disease in people who have never had it before, or to prevent the disease from returning.

-Test the best way to detect certain diseases or conditions.
+• Screening trials: Test the best way to detect certain diseases or conditions.

-- look for better tests for a particular disease or condition.
+• Diagnostic trials: Look for better tests for a particular disease or condition.

-• Treatment trials - test new treatments, new drugs, new surgical methods and new therapies.
+• Treatment trials: Test new treatments, new drugs, new surgical methods and new therapies.

-• Quality of life trials - find ways to improve the comfort and quality of life of people with long-term illness.
+• Quality of life trials: Find ways to improve the comfort and quality of life of people with long-term illness.

 Clinical trial phases